BSE LiveNov 25, 16:01

 The issued, subscribed and paid-up Share Capital of the Company stood at Rs.
-621.60 crores as at 31st March, 2019 comprising of 124,31,92,544 Ordinary (Equity) Shares of Rs.
+621.60 crores as at 31st March, 2022 comprising of 1,24,31,92,544 Ordinary (Equity) Shares of Rs.
 5 each fully paid-up.
-There was no change in Share Capital during the year under review.
+There was no change in the issued, subscribed and paid-up Share Capital during the year under review.

-The details of the Key Policies adopted by the Company are mentioned at Annexure IX to the Board''s Report.
+The details of the Key Policies adopted by the Company are mentioned at Annexure VIII to the Board''s Report.

-Neither the Executive Chairman nor the Managing Director of the Company received any remuneration or commission from any of the subsidiary of your Company.
+Neither the Executive Chairman (upto 11th November, 2021) nor the Managing Director nor the Executive Director (Automotive & Farm Sectors) received any remuneration or commission from any of the subsidiaries of your Company.

-2. Issue of Shares (Including Sweat Equity Shares) to employees of the Company under any Scheme save and except ESOS referred to in this Report.
+2. Issue of Shares (including Sweat Equity Shares) to employees of the Company under any Scheme save and except Employees Stock Option Schemes (ESOS) referred to in this Report.

 For and on behalf of the Board